FraunhoferIVV/fastiot/docs/source/architecture/02-project-structure.rst

 Project structure
 =================

-As FastIoT is considered a FrameWork certain directories and files are expected to be always at the same location.
+As FastIoT is considered a framework, certain directories and files are expected to be always at the same location.
 For a new project this should usually be handled using the CLI (s. :ref:`first_project_setup` for more details).

 ``├── configure.py``  => This file sets up your project and defines where to find tests, library, … .
 S. :ref:`tut-configure_py` for details.